PythonCloudFrameworks/bunny-storm/README.md

 2. receive - consume messages from a queue.
 If received properties is not none, it publishes result back to "reply_to" queue.
 3. rpc - publish a message with replay_to properties (coorlation_id and queue name), wait for answer message and return value.

-Example
+Examples
 -------
-Here is an example of 2 Microservices implementing a fully scalable application that calculate a number in the Fibonacci series.
+Example of 2 Microservices implementing a fully scalable application that calculate a number in the Fibonacci series while implementing [RabbitMQ Remote procedure call (RPC)](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) pattern, can be found at the examples directory.

 Architecture
 ------------